-Discover Your Lucky 7 Destinations: Turkish Airlines Launches New Campaign with Monthly Promotions
+Discover Your Lucky 7 Destinations: Turkish Airlines Launches New Campaign With Monthly Promotions

 Date

-(MENAFN- Ogilvy) Turkish Airlines, the airline flying to more countries than any other, has announced an exclusive flight offer for the UAE market.
-The "Lucky 7" campaign invites travellers to discover a new corner of the world each month with incredible savings.
+(MENAFN- Dubai PR Network) Turkish Airlines, the airline flying to more countries than any other, has announced an exclusive flight offer for the UAE market.
+The 'Lucky 7' campaign invites travellers to discover a new corner of the world each month with incredible savings.

 Every month until February 2025, seven new destinations will be revealed, each offering an AED 500 discount on one-way and return flights from Dubai.
 The campaign underscores Turkish Airlines' commitment to enhancing flight experiences with enticing offers for its guests that provide unmatched value.